coder/coder/docs/ides/gateway.md

 > Note the JetBrains IDE is remotely installed into `~/.cache/JetBrains/RemoteDev/dist`

-## Configuring Gateway to use self-signed certificates
+## Configuring Gateway to use internal certificates

-When attempting to connect to a Coder deployment that uses self-signed certificates, you may receive the following error in Gateway:
+When attempting to connect to a Coder deployment that uses internally signed certificates, you may receive the following error in Gateway:

 ```console